gvsmala/Getting-And-Cleaning-Data-Project/CodeBook.md

-Code Book lists the variables, Activity Lables and measurements used in the script.
+Code Book lists the variables, Activity Labels and measurements used in the script.

 Activity Labels